How to send emails through a VPN

 This last example is actually what is often seen when sending through a regular shared-IP VPN, since anonymity can be one of the goals of VPN usage for some.
 Unfortunately, the anonymity provided can encourage more dodgy uses of VPNs, leading to IP blacklisting for the shared IPs.

-Essentially, two things are needed:
+Two things are needed: